laurencelundblade/QCBOR/README.md

 just have different names.

 ## Limitations
+* The payload input and output and the signed structure input and output must be in contiguous memory.
-* Doesn't handle string algorithm IDs.
-Only integer algorithm IDs are handled.
-This is OK because no string algorithm IDs have been allocated by IANA.
+* Doesn't handle COSE string algorithm IDs.
+Only COSE integer algorithm IDs are handled.
+Thus far no string algorithm IDs have been assigned by IANA.
-* No way to handle custom headers with signing.
+* No way to add custom headers with creating signed messages.
 * Only ECDSA is supported so far (facilities are available to add others).
-* Does not handle indefinite length strings (indefinite length maps and arrays are handled).
+* Does not handle CBOR indefinite length strings (indefinite length maps and arrays are handled).
-* The payload input and output and the signed structure input and output must be in contiguous memory.

 ## Credit